Key takeaways

 android:resizeableActivity="true" />

-Reach for android:launchMode="singleTask" when: the call activity must come back to the foreground from PiP without being recreated.
-Default standard launch mode produces duplicate activity instances and breaks lifecycle assumptions.
+Reach for android:launchMode="singleTask" when: the call activity must return to the foreground from PiP without being recreated.
+The default standard launch mode produces duplicate activity instances and breaks lifecycle assumptions.

 Detecting device support before you call PiP